SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 This target is interpreted to cover research about
 * Gender disparities in education
-* Access to and inclusivity in education, in special education and vocational training for vulnerable persons, including persons with disabilities and indigenous peoples
+* Access to and inclusivity in education, special education and vocational training for vulnerable persons, including persons with disabilities and indigenous peoples

 This query consists of 3 phrases.